Nights into Dreams: Critical

-Levi Buchanan from IGN believed that the console "was not built to handle Nights" due to the game occasionally clipping and warping, though he admitted that the graphics were "pretty darn good".
+Levi Buchanan from IGN believed that the console "was not built to handle Nights" due to the occasional clipping and warping, though he said the graphics were "pretty darn good".
 A reviewer from Mean Machines Sega praised the vibrant colours and detailed textures, and described its animation as being "fluid as water".
 The reviewer also noted occasional pop-in and glitching.
 Rad Automatic from the British Sega Saturn Magazine praised the visuals and colour scheme as rich in both texture and detail, while suggesting that Nights into Dreams is "one of the most captivating games the Saturn has witnessed yet".
 Next Generation said the visuals were "beyond a doubt" the most fluid and satisfying for any game on any system.
 Upon release, the Japanese Sega Saturn Magazine wrote that Nights would have a significant impact on the video game industry, particularly the action game genre.
 The reviewer also said Nights felt better through with the analogue pad, in contrast to the conventional controller, and also praised the light and smooth feeling the analogue pad portrayed during gameplay.

 Reviewers also praised the soundtrack and audio effects.
 Paul Davies from Computer and Video Games said Nights had "the best music ever"; in the same review, Tom Guise said it created a hypnotically magical atmosphere.
 Ferris said that the music and sound effects were that of a dream world, and asserted that they were fitting for a game like Nights into Dreams.
 IGN's Buchanan praised the soundtrack and that the sound effects "fit in perfectly with the dream universe".